bigdatagenomics/adam/docs/downstream/library.rst

 As we do in ADAM, an application may want to provide its own Kryo serializer registrator.
-The custom registrator may be needed in order to register custom serializers, or because the application’s configuration requires all serializers to be registered.
+The custom registrator may be needed in order to register custom serializers, or because the application's configuration requires all serializers to be registered.
 In either case, the application will need to provide its own Kryo registrator.
-While this registrator can manually register ADAM’s serializers, it is simpler to call to the ADAM registrator from within the registrator.
+While this registrator can manually register ADAM's serializers, it is simpler to call to the ADAM registrator from within the registrator.
 As an example, this pattern looks like the following code: